 - We do the work.
 You get the data.
-The work is completed, we send you the analysis and an invoice for services completed.
+After the work is completed, we send you the data analysis and an invoice for services completed.

 Shipping your mice

-The outside investigator is responsible for the shipping cost.
+The outside investigator is responsible for the shipping costs.

 In addition, a per diem charge for housing the mice and an administrative charge for daily rounding on the mice after a procedure will be added to the total cost for the work requested.
 The core will provide a “Total Cost Estimate” for outside investigators before scheduling a procedure.

 Generally, most procedures generate data within 1-2 weeks.
-Certain Echocardiographic analysis is a more involved process and may take up to 6 weeks depending on the complexity of analysis.
+Certain Echocardiographic analysis is highly involved and may take up to 6 weeks to process depending on the complexity of analysis.

 After the work is completed, both Washington University and outside investigators (academic and industry) will be billed through the purchase order system.
 Bills can be paid through grants, PO numbers, or bank checks.
 We do not accept credit card payments.

-Mice that do not make it off the surgical table generally are discounted the full price and are listed as a “technical failure.”
+Mice that do not survive the surgical procedure or make it to recovery generally are discounted the full price and are listed as a “technical failure.”
 (There are exceptions to this rule depending on phenotypes.)
 Investigators are charged full price for procedures on any mouse that recovers to breathing on its own and is returned to the cage but dies at any time thereafter.